Magic-Abracadabra/Forever-Progression/README.md

 # 📨Forever Progression
-Your digital belongs will always leave your marks🐾, and your marks are always yours.
+Your digital belongings will always leave your marks🐾, and your marks are always yours.

 A usable, *decentralized*, **portable**, but not elegant way to save your progression after shutting down your media player.
 No internet required.
 No dependency on single device.
 Move your media files with your unique marks🐾 everywhere.
 # When will I need this?